d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

                 No. of epochs for ann.
 Default = 100 batch_size :
                 Batch Size for ANN.
+Default = 32 dropout_rate : int or float
-Default = 32 smote : str,
+                    rate for dropout layer.
+Default = 0 smote : str,
         Whether to apply SMOTE.
 Default = 'y' k_neighbors : int